grandma-collaboration/icare/docs/user_guide/index.md

 You will receive an email, asking you to validate your email, with a confirmation link.
 Please click the link: accounts will not be validated until you confirmed your email.
+!!! warning
-**Your account won't be verified by an administrator until you do it.** Once it is done, wait for your account to be validated by an administrator: once it is done you'll receive a new email that also contains a link to set your IAM password: **just ignore it** as you will not need it to access ICARE with Slack, ORCID or eduGAIN.
+    Your account won't be verified by an administrator until you confirm your email.
+Once confirmed, wait for administrator validation, you'll receive a new email with a link to set your IAM password: **just ignore it**, as you will not need it to access ICARE with Slack, ORCID or eduGAIN.

 Account Creation Confirmation email             |  Setting your password :-------------------------:|:-------------------------: